Secondary Tertiary Programmes

 Trades academies (Secondary-Tertiary Programmes) aim to engage young people in education and equip them with the vocational skills and training they need to gain future employment.

-Trades academies are aligned with the Vocational Pathways and deliver trades and technology programmes to secondary students.
+Trades academies are aligned with the Vocational Pathways and deliver trades, technology and industry-aligned programmes to secondary students.
 They are based on partnerships between schools, tertiary institutions, industry training organisations, and employers.

-Students in years 11–13 who are interested in a career in the trades or in technology can use the Vocational Pathways to identify and plan their study options and develop clear pathways to vocational qualifications that are relevant in the workplace.
+Students in years 11–13 who are interested in a career in the trades, technology or industry can use the Vocational Pathways to identify and plan their study options and develop clear pathways to vocational qualifications that are relevant in the workplace.

 Trades Academies for Educators